CSS guide for Elements

-By default, Elements are left-aligned.
-This alignment works for many layouts, but for fully-customized implementations, you can use CSS to align components.
+By default, Elements align to the left of their container.
+While this works for many layouts, you can use CSS to change alignment when needed.

 1<head>